The Environment and Climate Change Law Review: South Korea

 Air emissions are regulated by the Clean Air Conservation Act.
 This adopts different sets of regulations for the emissions by categorising the sources of air pollutants into places of business, living environments and motor vehicles or ships.
 Korea's regulation of air emissions is mainly focused on regulating places of business.
 Any person who intends to install emission facilities shall obtain a permit from the relevant mayor or governor or file a report thereon and install air pollution prevention facilities in accordance with the 'polluter pays' principle.
 A prevention facility should also be installed and an operation commencement report submitted to the MOE before the facility starts operating.

-The Act sets permissible emission levels of air pollutants emitted from air pollutant-emitting facilities, thereby adopting a concentration-based regulation instead of an overall quantity-based regulation.
-On the other hand, certain areas designated as air pollution control areas are subject to overall quantity-based regulation under the Special Act on the Improvement of Air Quality in Air Pollution Control Areas (the Special Act).
+The Clean Air Conservation Act sets permissible emission levels of air pollutants emitted from air pollutant-emitting facilities, thereby adopting a concentration-based regulation instead of an overall quantity-based regulation.
+However, certain areas designated as air pollution control areas are subject to overall quantity-based regulation under the Special Act on the Improvement of Air Quality in Air Pollution Control Areas (the Special Act).
 The Special Act designates regions deemed to be seriously affected by air pollution and comparable regions as 'air control zones' and sets emission limits, defined as 'total emission allowances' for each zone.

 ii Water quality

 The main legislation addressing the protection of fresh water is the Water Environment Conservation Act, which is the framework act for the prevention of water pollution.
-The act categorises water quality pollutants by methods of emissions and their location into point source, non-point source and miscellaneous sources.
+The act categorises water quality pollutants into point source, non-point source and miscellaneous sources.
 Under the Water Environment Conservation Act, the point source pollutants are subject to similar regulations imposed on places of business under the Clean Air Conservation Act.

 Under the Water Environment Conservation Act, the MOE can order a facility to lower the amount of water pollutants discharged within a designated period if the facility is determined to be discharging water pollutants in excess.
 The facility must promptly report to the MOE once it completes the order.
 If the facility fails to comply, the MOE can suspend the facility's operation in whole or in part.